Title: Section 400.18 - Statewide Planning and Research Cooperative System (SPARCS)

 (iii) Use by a Federal, New York State, county or local government agency for health care-related purposes.

-(5) The SPARCS program shall follow applicable federal and state laws when determining whether SPARCS and PRI data contain identifying data elements may be shared and whether a disclosure of SPARCS and PRI data constitutes an unwarranted invasion of personal privacy.
+(5) The SPARCS program shall follow applicable federal and state laws when determining whether SPARCS data contain identifying data elements may be shared and whether a disclosure of SPARCS data constitutes an unwarranted invasion of personal privacy.